Marco Fidel Suárez Air Base

-Marco Fidel Suárez Air Base (Base Aérea Marco Fidel Suárez) (ICAO: SKGB) is a Colombian military base assigned to the Colombian Air Force (Fuerza Aérea Colombiana or FAC) Military Aviation School (Escuela Militar de Aviación or EMAVI).
+Marco Fidel Suárez Air Base (Base Aérea Marco Fidel Suárez) (ICAO: SKGB) is a Colombian military base assigned to the Colombian Aerospace Force (Fuerza Aeroespacial Colombiana or FAC) Military Aviation School (Escuela Militar de Aviación or EMAVI).
 The base is located in Cali (also known as Santiago de Cali), a city in the Valle del Cauca department of Colombia.
 It is named for Marco Fidel Suárez, a former president of Colombia.

 Facilities

 The airport resides at an elevation of 3165 ft above mean sea level.
 It has one runway designated 07/25 with an asphalt surface measuring 6233 × 98 ft.